julianvanost/Homework-11/README.md

 Run SQL Schemas, seed your DB.
 Then ```node intall``` then ```node server.js```

 __Usage:__
-Load the "/" page and begin!
+Load <https://morning-mesa-24758.herokuapp.com/> and begin, or clone and deploy for yourself.

 __Contributors:__
 None